broeker/spacebook/pages/netlifycms.md

 ## Step 6: Invite other users

-You can invite other users to your CMS by visting **Identity > Invite users** from the top navigation bar.
+You can invite other users to your CMS by visting **Identity > Invite users** from the top navigation bar